LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

 the :meth:`~crappy.camera.Camera.open` method.
 Why did we choose a different implementation ?
-As detailed below, it is possible to define settings of the Camera objects that can be adjusted interactively in a nice :ref:`Camera Configurator` interface.
+As detailed below, it is possible to define settings of the Camera objects that can be adjusted interactively in a nice :ref:`Camera Configurator <crappy_docs/tools:camera configurator>` interface.
 Because the settings are handled in a special way and applied during :meth:`~crappy.camera.Camera.open`, it then makes sense to catch the arguments here !